Data-Aware Device Scheduling for Federated Edge Learning: Simulation and results

-We train two models: A convolutional neural network (CNN) with two 5x5 convolution layers (the first with 10 channels, the second with 20, each followed with 2x2 max pooling), two fully connected layers with 50 units and ReLu activation, and a final softmax output layer.
-We also train a simpler multi-layer perceptron (MLP) model with two fully connected layers.
+\textbf{{\revision Models:}} {\revision convolutional neural networks (CNNs) and multi-layer perceptrons (MLPs) are widely used in classification problems.
+More specifically, MLPs are used for classification problems in general, while CNNs are especially powerful for image classification as they allow scale independence.
+We used these two different models in order to show the effect of the proposed algorithm in different models’ convergence.} The CNN model is given with two 5x5 convolution layers (the first with 10 channels, the second with 20, each followed with 2x2 max pooling), two fully connected layers with 50 units and ReLu activation, and a final softmax output layer.
+We also train a simpler MLP model with two fully connected layers.
 Since our goal through using these models is to evaluate our scheduling algorithm and not to achieve state-of-the-art accuracy on MNIST, therefore they are sufficient for our goal.
 Furthermore, the selected models are fairly small, thus they can be realistically trained on resource-constrained and legacy devices, using reasonable amounts of energy in short time windows.

 We first evaluate the diversity index through several experiments.
 Then we evaluate DAS over wireless networks by varying the model size and the number of local epochs.

-\subsection{Diversity Index evaluation}
+\subsection{Diversity Index Evaluation}

-To test the proposed index, we train both models (i.e., CNN and MLP), using the FedAvg algorithm over a total of 15 rounds.
-We used Gini-Simpson index to evaluate the datasets diversity and we set the weights of the index equally to $1/3$.
+To test the proposed index, we train both models (i.e., CNN and MLP), using the FedAvg algorithm~\cite{f3} over a total of 15 rounds. {\revision Since MNIST is essentially an image classification task, and we have generated highly unbalanced datasets where several devices only have a subset of the target classes, we used Gini-Simpson index to evaluate the datasets diversity.} We set the weights of the index equally to $1/3$.
 We compare DAS performance to random selection-based scheduling.

 To clearly illustrate the efficiency of the diversity index in devices' selection, we stress-test the selection by limiting the number of selected devices.
 Furthermore, the trade-off between local update and global aggregation imposes the evaluation of the performance when varying the number of local iterations.